Last updated 22/3/2023

 After recovering for a day, we continued on our journey.
 I took up hunting again, but since we were on the road we had no way to preserve our food and add to our rations.
 If anything should happen, we would only have enough food for 3 days, max.
 Neither of us liked that, so we decided to follow the next signs of civilization.

 It wasn't long before a band of travelers led us to a market.
 By this point, the landscape had become less rocky and more sandy.
 The trees, that had amazed us so, were once again replaced by shrubs, but the well-known grasses of our homeland remained gone.
 As did the clouds.
 The market was bustling with traders and tricksters alike, of races we had never seen in our lives.
-Humans, yes, and the odd half-orc too - those we knew - but strange bird-like and reptilian folks too.
+Humans, yes, and the odd orc too - those we knew - but strange bird-like and reptilian folks too.
 Long, graceful humanoids with pointy ears, short and squat ones with beards.
 Elementals of some kind - I remember one with fire for hair.
 None of them spoke a language Ïʀya and I understood.
 All we had to get by was gnollish, gnollish-orcish pidgin, and gestures.

 I had to stand on my tip-toes to even catch the merchant's attention, and all I had to trade was fresh meat (well, fresh by gnoll standards) and herbs.
 I tried to trade a dead rodent (a marmot or gopher maybe?) for dried meat, and I think the merchant understood my intentions, but all he seemed to want in return was metal.
 It was the same wherever I went.
 No bartering of any kind, they all just wanted little metal pieces for their goods.

 I was about ready to give up, and turned to Ïʀya to tell him as much, when I realized to my horror that he wasn't by my side.
-I looked around frantically, standing as tall as I could, but even on my toes I barely reached the chest of most people.
+I looked around frantically, standing as tall as I could, but even on my toes I barely reached the shoulders of most people.
 Dropping to all fours, I searched fo Ïʀya's scent and listened for his voice.
 But in the dusty air and with the market noises, I wasn't even sure in which direction he might've disappeared.

 I yelled his name.
 The non-gnolls around me jumped back in surprise at the guttural wailing noise.
 I'm not sure they even registered it as a name, so different were our tongues.
 Once again I yelled out, and I heard a faint response somewhere, deep within the cluster of people.
 I forced my way through, not caring if I pushed over a few people in the process.
 I had to reach my mate.